VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 It is a great exercise that can be modified to meet everyone’s needs and capabilities, with many regressions available.
 Not only does it work our triceps, but you will also require recruitment of your shoulder, back and core muscles to control and correctly execute the movement.

-The Weighted Dip is a fantastic variation of the dip exercise but can be quite complex and demanding.
+The Weighted Dip is a fantastic variation of the dip exercise, but it can be quite complex and demanding.
 For your safety, ensure you work through the mentioned regressions to condition your body prior to introducing this variation!

 If you need further guidance, please reach out to us and take advantage of a free 15-minute telehealth consultation with our exercise physiologist.